 Federal Building and U.S. Courthouse, Flint

-600 Church Street
+600 Church St

 Flint, MI 48502-1200

-Property Manager: Gina Morey
+Property Manager: Gina Morey (616-456-2367)

 Public Hours: 7:30 a.m.–5:30 p.m.
 Monday through Friday (except federal holidays)

 Visitors must undergo security screening and present a valid identity card (see Real ID) before gaining access to the building.
-Cell phones, cameras, and recording devices are prohibited.
+Cell phones, cameras and recording devices are prohibited.

-Parking and Public Transportation
+Parking and public transportation

-The Flint Federal Building houses the U.S. District Courts, Magistrate Courts, Attorneys, Marshals Service, Probation and Pre-trial Services, Trustees, and the IRS.
+The Flint Federal Building houses the U.S. District Courts, Magistrate Courts, Attorneys, Marshals Service, Probation and Pre-trial Services, Trustees and the IRS.

-Originally constructed in 1931 as a U.S. Post Office, the Flint Federal Building and U.S. Courthouse is a concrete-reinforced structure that features a Beaux Arts style Mankato limestone exterior, decorative spandrel panels, and stylized eagle above the front entrance.
-Recent renovations include installation of an energy-saving boiler and chiller and fire alarm and lobby improvements.
+Originally constructed in 1931 as a U.S. Post Office, the Flint courthouse is a concrete-reinforced structure that features a Beaux-Arts-style Mankato limestone exterior, decorative spandrel panels and a stylized eagle above the front entrance.
+Recent projects include installation of an energy-saving boiler and chiller and renovations to the fire alarm system and lobby.